Linqiaosong/Fermi-Softness-for-VASP/README.md

 ## Update

-* 1.1.3：Bug fixed.
+* 1.1.3: Bug fixed.
 Fixed the bug of ISPIN error.
 * 1.1.2: Bug fixed.
 Fixed the bug of intermidiate files path.
 * 1.1.1: Bug fixed.
 Fixed the bug of ISPIN error.
 * 1.1.0: **Big update:**